Backbase/golden-sample-app/README.md

 # Golden Sample Angular App

 This example project is a reference implementation to showcase a number of best practices to use when building a new Angular SPA that leverages Backbase components and libraries.
-The project is regularly updated, so come back regularly to check new improvements.
+The project is regularly updated, so come back often to check for new improvements.

 ## Development server